feitianxiaodai/java-client/readme.md

-igit# ASP.NET SignalR for Java and Android
+# ASP.NET SignalR for Java and Android
 ASP.NET SignalR is a new library for ASP.NET developers that makes it incredibly simple to add real-time web functionality to your applications.
 What is "real-time web" functionality?
 It's the ability to have your server-side code push content to the connected clients as it happens, in real-time.

 ## What can it be used for?